bhauman/figwheel-main/docs/docs/your_own_page.md

 ## Using a page other than server root

-A very simple solution is to provide a static HTML page other than the `index.html` root page.
-This is pattern is very helpful if you need to have several different host pages.
+Another way is to provide a static HTML page other than the `index.html` root page.
+This pattern is very helpful if you need to have several different host pages.

-For example let's we want our build to use an `admin.html` as the host page.
-First we will create a `resources/public/admin.html` file and ensure that we are requiring our compiled ClojureScript correctly.
+As an example, let's say we want our build to use an `admin.html` as the host page.
+First, we will create a `resources/public/admin.html` file and ensure that we are requiring our compiled ClojureScript correctly.

 Once that is done we will want to make our build pop open the `admin.html` url in our browser.
 We can use the